chef/automate/components/automate-backend-elasticsearch/README.md

 ## Notes

-This package wraps the upstream ElasticSearch package.
-It installs and clusters ElasticSearch.
+This package wraps the upstream Elasticsearch package.
+It installs and clusters Elasticsearch.
 It also loads in a basic dashboard based on the contents of `files/dashboard.tar.gz`.
 If you want to incorporate dashboard changes, simply deploy this app, make your changes in kibana, then run `files/exporter.rb`.
 This will export a new dashboard.tar.gz containing all local kibana dashboards that you can drop in this package.